search

 Positive correlation

-• Gold accounts for 7.2% of foreign exchange reserves (the fourth-largest holdings in Europe)
+• 7.2% of foreign exchange reserves are in gold (the fourth-largest holdings in Europe)

 • During World War II, Switzerland was the center of the gold market

-• Because it is a reserve currency, it is frequently used in gold trading
+• As a reserve currency, it is often used in gold trading

-• Gold demand fluctuates depending on investors' economic outlook (risk-on or risk-off)
+• Demand for gold fluctuates depending on investors’ economic outlook (risk-on or risk-off)

 Australian Dollar Correlation: Positive Correlation